foss2serve/git-intro-activity/activity.md

 -------------

 1. Create and share a shared document (Google Doc, etherpad, etc.) for your team.
-2. Copy and past this document into your shared document.
+2. Copy and paste this document into your shared document.

 C. Download and install Git
 ---------------------------